-Managing medicine can be complicated, particularly if you are taking several, and treating different conditions.
+Managing medicine can be complex, More so if you take several, and treat different conditions.

 Understand the exact dose and timing of each medicine your healthcare provider prescribes.
 Verify the information with your pharmacist when you have the prescriptions filled.

-If you go to different healthcare providers for different conditions, it's extremely important to tell all of them about each medicine you are taking.
+If you go to different healthcare providers for different conditions, it's very important to tell all of them about each medicine you are taking.
 It may help to carry a list with you at all times.
 Ask your pharmacist for a medicine wallet card that will help you keep an up-to-date list of your medicines with you.
-Make sure your pharmacy has a record of all the medicines that you take including any over-the-counter medicines.
+Make sure your pharmacy has a record of all the medicines that you take including any over-the-counter medicines or herbal supplements.

-Tell all your healthcare providers and your pharmacist if you have any allergies so they can also keep that important information in your records.
+Tell all your healthcare providers and your pharmacist if you have any allergies or sensitivities so they can also keep that important information in your records.

 Write your daily schedule for medicines on a calendar or chart.
 Be sure to update the schedule each time your medicine changes.

 Follow the schedule exactly, and take the exact dosage prescribed by your healthcare provider.
-Do not change the dose (take more or less of the medicine) without checking with your healthcare provider.
+Don't change the dose (take more or less of the medicine) without checking with your healthcare provider.

 Know which medicines need to be taken on an empty stomach or with food.

-Use a weekly or daily pill organizer—especially when taking several different medicines—to help make sure that you get the right dose at the right time.
+Use a weekly or daily pill organizer to help make sure that you get the right dose at the right time.
 Ask at your pharmacy to see what pill organizers are available.
 There are smartphone or computer-based apps that may also help.